University Studies – 20 Unit Emphasis | SC Program: AA.1511

 Units 1

-A course designed for students who are undecided about their educational and/or career goals.
-Through a series of group exercises, and career development testing, students learn to identify personal values, interests, skills, aversions, and personality patterns and understand how they relate to choices in the world of work.
+This course is designed for students who are undecided about their educational and/or career goals.
+Through a series of group exercises and career development testing, students learn to identify personal values, interests, skills, aversions, and personality patterns and understand how they relate to choices in the world of work.
 Students learn to access occupational information, develop decision-making skills and set career goals.
 This course may be offered in a distance education format.

 Apply Now